ruprekhab/credit-risk-classification/README.md

 <p> With an accuracy score of 99%, the Logistic Regression model performed exceptionally well.
 <p> For healthy loans, with a perfect precision score of 100% and almost perfect recall score of 99%, the model almost never misclassified healthy loans.</p>
 <p> For high risk loans, with a precision score of 84% and recall score of 94%, the model did predict some false positives but is still remained highly effective in identifying high risk loans.</p>

-<p>Due to its high accuracy and balanced performance, Logistic Regression is a strong choice for this classification task.
+<P>I would highly recommend this model for the company due to its high accuracy and strong performance.
+The 100% precision score for healthy loans ensures that all approved loans are truly low-risk supporting business growth.
+Additionally, the high recall score for high-risk loans (94%) ensures that the majority of risky loans are correctly identified reducing potential losses.
+This makes the model a reliable tool for approving loans wisely while reducing risk.

 ## Set Up: